andikleen/pmu-tools/README.md

 This follows the "Top Down" methology described in B.3.2 of the [Intel optimization manual] (http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf)

+A more gentle introduction is in [andi's blog](http://halobates.de/blog/p/262)

 toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred, just what happened.